turingschool/curriculum/tutorials/web_services/api.markdown

 Our controller will now attempt to respond to requests for HTML, JSON, or XML.

-[Jeff's Says: When starting out with an API, I often forget the `:html` in the `respond_to`.
+[Jeff Says: When starting out with an API, I often forget the `:html` in the `respond_to`.
 The application will work at first because it will match an existing view template for the rendering.
-But once you start using `respond_with` your responses will be blank unless you include `:html` here.]
+But, once you start using `respond_with`, your responses will be blank unless you include `:html` here.]

-If you request `/articles.json` you'll find that the application is still unsuccessfully trying to render a `articles.json.erb`.
+If you request `/articles.json` you will find that the application is still unsuccessfully trying to render `articles.json.erb`.

 ### `respond_with`

-You can write a view template for JSON and one for XML, but that's a tremendous pain.
-Instead we'd like to render the data directly from the controller.
+You could write a view template for JSON and one for XML, but doing so is a tremendous pain.
+Instead, we would like to render the data directly from the controller.

 #### Simple Rendering

-In the past we broke down each format response using `respond_to` in the controller action:
+In the past, we broke down each format response using `respond_to` in the controller action:

 ```ruby
 def index